barrettotte/Anilist-RandExt/README.md

 ## Extension Behavior
-By default going to any url prefixed with https://anilist.co/user/username/ and clicking the extension will open a new tab with a random anime from your 'planning' list.
+By default, navigating to any url prefixed with https://anilist.co/user/username/ and clicking the extension will open a new tab with a random anime from your 'planning' list.

 If you wish to use a specific list, click on the list you want and then click the extension.